vippsas/vipps-order-management-api/vipps-order-management-api-quick-start.md

 1. Send request `Add an image to an order`.
 This creates an image that can be used in one or many receipts by using [`POST:/order-management/v1/images`][add-image-endpoint].

 1. Send request `Add category to an order`.
-This sets the category, image, and order details url by using [`PUT:/order-management/v2/{{paymentType}}/categories/{{orderId}}`][add-category-endpoint].
+This sets the category, image, and order details URL by using [`PUT:/order-management/v2/{{paymentType}}/categories/{{orderId}}`][add-category-endpoint].
-   In this and the following steps, we use the paymentType of `eCom` and the `orderId` that was set in the `Initiate Payment` request.
+   In this and the following steps, we use the `paymentType` of `eCom` and the `orderId` that was set in the `Initiate Payment` request.

 1. Send request `Add receipt to an order`.
 This sets all details about the receipt by using [`POST:/order-management/v2/{{paymentType}}/receipts/{{orderId}}`][add-receipt-endpoint].